UhOhSpiders/SoundplayRaspi/README.md

 # 🥧 Raspberry Pi/USB Drive Autolaunch Setup

-On boot, this Raspberry Pi / USB Drive setup automatically launches a fullscreen p5js sketch accross 1 or 2 monitors, and Pure Data patch (with no gui) for audio.
+On boot, this Raspberry Pi / USB Drive setup automatically launches a fullscreen p5js sketch across 1 or 2 monitors, and Pure Data patch (with no gui) for audio.

 ## You will need:

 - A USB drive
 - A Raspberry Pi with Pure Data and Chromium installed

+## Cloning this setup:

+Use the SD Card Copier utility on a pre-configured Raspberry Pi to clone its system settings.

+1. Go to accessories
+2. Hit Copy SD
+3. Place a blank micro SD in a USB holder
+4. Place holder in open USB slot
+5. Choose the new SD
+6. Hit copy

 ## USB drive setup: